 The second thing they mentioned is that pinners and search engines need to love your pins.
 So, what's the common element?
 It's keywords.
 Both people and search engines want to know what it's all about in a few well chosen words.

 Let's pretend you're about to publish a fashion tip pin.
 The title of your web page is "Fashion Trends for Teens."
-The title of the page is a must have.
-If your image pictures a young girl in a wool coat, you might consider adding details about the coat and the season it should be worn.
+Add the title.
+If your image shows a young girl in a wool coat, you might consider making the description more enticing by adding details about the coat and the season it should be worn.
 If you're are a local business hoping to find new customers through Pinterest, it's a good idea to include your city too.

 3) Board Titles and Descriptions

-Another big factor to consider are board titles and descriptions, as people can also choose to search by "Boards."
-These two pieces of the pie should be chock full of keywords too.
-Think about how someone might search for your board, and use those keywords in the title and description of your board.
-You might search for a few boards yourself to see what other folks are doing.
+Another big factor to consider are board titles and descriptions, as people can also choose to search "Boards."
+Board titles and descriptions should be chock full of keywords too.
+Think about how someone might search for your board, and use those keywords in the title and description of your board, or see what other pinners are doing.
 Usually the biggest fish in the pond has the recipe for success.
-Copy it.

 4) Great Image Names Make for Searchable Images

-fashion-wool-coats.jpgSince you're not the only person adding your images to Pinterest, the Pinterest Team also recommends the use of image tags.
-Adding an alt tag or a helpful description to your picture will also help with images in search.
+The Pinterest Team also recommends the use of image tags.
+Adding an alt tag or a helpful description to your image provides you with one more advantage in search.